F1 Visa USA 2026: Requirements, New Rules, Validity, Cost

 To stay in the US, applicants must maintain their F1 visa status.
 Now, how do I maintain my F1 visa status?
 The answer is simple: check out the pointers below and follow the advice with utmost care:

-• Have a valid passport, before coming to the US, ensure that your passport is valid throughout your student visa US study period and does not expire in between.
-In case it does, renew it.
+• Have a valid passport, before coming to the US and should not expire in between.
+Else, renew it.

-• Continue pursuing your full-time course and try to pass each semester and year to maintain your F1 visa status.
+• Try to pass each semester in first attempt to maintain your F1 visa status.

 • Avoid taking up any off-campus part-time jobs in USA.
-If necessary, get authorisation from the USCIS and/or your school's DSO.
+If necessary, get authorisation from the USCIS or your school DSO.

-• If there is a change of address for accommodation, try to update the details at the university within 10 days.
+• If there is a change of address for accommodation update details at the university within 10 days.

 These expert tips will help international applicants maintain their F1 visa status.
 In case applicants get a SEVIS termination while being on an F1 visa, check How to Fight Back & Study in USA After SEVIS Termination.